 Move Column Label Rows

 - Right click on the column label row, select Move Column Label Rows, then select Move to Top/to Button/Up/Down in context menu.

 Set Other Rows as Label Rows

-To set one or more rows (column label rows or data rows) as three of the standard column headings (Long Name, Short Name and Units), system parameters or user-defined parameters, right-click and select Set As Long Name/Units/Comment/Parameters/User Parameters from the context menu.
+To set one or more rows (column label rows or data rows) as three of the standard column headings (Long Name, Short Name and Units), user-defined parameters, right-click and select Set As Long Name/Units/Comment/User Parameters from the context menu.

 Append Rows to Label Rows